Yes, you can borrow the Internet!

 CHECKOUT A HOTSPOT:

 In order to promote access to online resources, the Pequannock Township Public Library circulates four mobile WiFi Hotspots.
 Hotspot Internet service is provided by Sprint with unlimited data at 4G LTE speeds.
 Up to 10 devices may be connected to the Hotspot at once.

-A Hotspot may be checked out by any Pequannock resident, 18 years or older, with a valid Pequannock Township Public Library card in good standing.
-All borrowers must sign this User Agreement.
+ELIGIBILITY: A Hotspot may be checked out by any Pequannock resident, 18 years or older.
+The patron must present a valid Pequannock Township library, which is in good standing, at checkout.

-Overdue Hotspots will be charged $5.00 per day.
-Hotspots not returned after 30 days will be assumed-lost and charged the replacement cost of $50.
-Hotspots are fragile and must, therefore, be returned at the adult circulation desk and not in the book drops.
+RETURNS: Hotspots are fragile and must, therefore, be returned to a staff member and not in either of the book drops.
 Patrons will be responsible for damage to the item if it is returned via the book drop.

 OVERDUE, LOST OR DAMAGED HOTSPOT: